amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/s7_project_in_time/Future_climate_data.md

 ### GCM + RCP

 Once a particular GCM has been set up, it is tested by running the model back in time from the present and comparing the results to the observed climate in the past.
 If it performs well in these tests, it can be turned towards the future.
 This is where the RCP comes in: the GCM takes into account the scenario in the RCP and predicts how that will affect the global climate based on the GCM model.

+Not all of the GCMs have predictions for all of the RCP scenarios.
+WorldClim has a helpful table to see what datasets are available: http://www.worldclim.org/cmip5_2.5m.
+So, for example, the GCM ACCESS1-0 has predictions for the scenarios RCP 4.5 and RCP 8.5, but it hasn't been run for RCP 2.6 and RCP 6.